amikael/mammoth-nlp-setup/README.md

    - This choice can affect the choice of the container or module that you use to load pytorch.

 3. **You need to setup "comms" properly**
-   - CSC packages and modules make all the possible to help to set up interprocessor communication right.
+   - CSC packages and modules make all the possible to help to set up inter-processor communication right.
 However, there are settings, such as just-in-time compilation cache setup that cannot be done strightforwardly in the modules in advance since the module does not necessarily know Slurm parameters etc.  There are also other situations where the user has to know how to set up the "comms".
    - Setting up the comms parameters is tricky and one often needs to diagnose log files and validate the correct behaviour of PyTorch and the ROCm architecture.
 One of the common issues is that the run-time plugins are not found or they are not compatibe.
 Thus, doing the setup successfully requires some effort.

 4. **You need to setup Slurm jobs correctly**